bjaglin/crane/README.md

     post-stop: echo container from bar stopped
   service3:
     post-stop: echo container service3 stopped
+  service2:
+    pre-link: echo container service2 to be linked
 ```

 Hooks can be defined on a group level (`foo`, `bar`) so that they apply to all containers within that group, or directly on a container (`service3`).
 At most one hook can be registered per container and per event.
 When more than one hook is found for a given container and a given event, the following rules apply: